First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 - Power bank to keep your phoned charged throughout the day.

 - A local SIM card, If you stay longer in each country, then I recommend getting a SIM for each country.
-If you want to buy only one card to use in all countries in Europe, get the Orange Holiday World.
+If you want to buy only one card to use in all countries in Europe, get the Orange Holiday World or the Airalo eSIM.

 What to consider before buying a backpack for travel to Europe